marketplacer/paged-scroll-view-with-images/README.md

 1. Call `setup()` method on the object in your ViewController's `viewDidLoad`.
 1. Add UIImage with `add` method or load remote image with URL with `addRemote` method.

+Use `contentMode` of `YiiPagedImages` to configure the images are scaled.

 ## Attribution

 Photos are taken from following sources: